plone/plone.app.event/docs/designchoices.rst

   use-case (1) the editor sits in Taipeh but edits a conference in Madrid, so she has to set the timezone of the event in the form.
-At display time usally the viewer is interested to see the local time of the conference in the output, so display is always in Europe/Madrid timezone.
+At display time usally the viewer is interested to see the local time of the conference in the output, so display should be in Europe/Madrid timezone.

-  In use-case two the editor usally refers to his own local timezone.
+  In use-case (2) the editor usally refers to his own local timezone.
 He will keep the preset in the form.
 At display time the viewer is interested to see the date and time in his local timezone.
-On change of daylight-saving time in the original timezone the datetime was entered for it stays alsoway on 10:00am.
+On change of daylight-saving time in the original timezone the datetime was entered stays on 10:00am.
   But if the participant in a other timezone has not this change it means he has the call scheduled one hour earlier or later in summer or winter time.
 So DST makes things again difficult, but heres no way to get rid of it as long as